BLE-LTER/ble-handbook/handbook.md

 <a id="core-program"></a>
 ## Core Program

-- Column names
+Column names:

 	- lowercase (station not Station)
 	- capitalized only when denoting standard acronyms (PAR for photosynthetically active radiation) or when it's part of the variable name (pH)
 	- underscores between words (date_time not date.time)

-Some standard columns
+Some standard columns:

 	- station: station codes or IDs (KALD2)
 	- date_time: date and time in YYYY-MM-DD hh:mm:ss or YYYY-MM-DD hh:mm format.
 Normally applies to instrument data.
 Exception is when archiving raw data (see dataset ID 3, hydrography), then another date time format might be ok.
 	- date: date in YYYY-MM-DD format.
 Normally applies for sampling trips.
 	- water_column_position: surface/mid-column/bottom/not_applicable where not_applicable is a missing value code and used in river or other non-stratified stations.

-Entity names
+Entity names:

 	- Include variables in data
 	- Include timeframe to year resolution
 	- Do not include "BLE LTER"
 	- Example: Dissolved organic carbon and total dissolved nitrogen, 2018-ongoing

-Data table entity descriptions
+Data table entity descriptions:

 	- Include variables in data
 	- Include timeframe to year or month resolution
 	- End with some variation to the effect of "from BLE LTER Core Program, [month and year this dataset starts]-ongoing"